7 Reasons Why Adding Good Visuals in Your Presentations Drives Engagement

 Do you frequently experience your audience staring at you blankly or frowning at your slides?
 Dense and complex messaging could be your pitfall.
 We all have to present difficult concepts sometimes but the key to doing it successfully is by breaking those complex information into digestible bits.

 Even if you are using live polls or quizzes during your presentation to drive engagement, make sure you simplify convoluted sentences and add images where necessary to make your message clear to your audience.
-If your audience are re-reading your questions or answer options to make out what you are saying, you will probably lose valuable engagement in your polls.
+If your audience is re-reading your questions or answer options to make out what you are saying, you will probably lose valuable engagement in your polls.

 3. Adorable and funny pictures spice up your icebreakers